HEARING LOSS AND OTOTOXICITY

 - Loop Diuretics (to treat high blood pressure and certain heart and kidney conditions)

+Please click here for an extensive list of drugs that may cause hearing loss and tinnitus.
 There are other factors that can influence the damage to one’s hearing, such substance dosage, age, gender, and health.
 Currently there is no approved protective strategy from ototoxicity.

 AudioCardio is a technology company focused on hearing health and wellness.
 Learn how AudioCardio can help maintain and strengthen your hearing with your favorite headphones or hearing aids at www.audiocardio.com.